The Relational Harmony Institute

 6. As practitioners in training you will be expected to work outside of aversion within the wheel of consent relationship agreements (being in service within our range of optimum generosity while practising setting limits).
 This supports us to maintain our professional role and expands our capacity to work with a larger range of people, and we still get to have limits.

-7. We are showing up here together as practitioners honouring the ACSB Code of Ethics.
-Please see the ACSB Code of Ethics to familiarise yourself with our duty of care. https://sexologicalbodyworkers.org
+7. We are showing up here together as practitioners honouring the SSEAA Code of Ethics.
+Please see the SSEAA Code of Ethics to familiarise yourself with our duty of care.

 8. Use of drugs or alcohol before or during any online or in-person session is not permitted.